 Business owners are often thinking about whether they and their employees are being as productive as possible, and for good reason.
 Businesses in Australia are competing globally with countries such as India and China, where labour costs are just a fraction of what they are here.

 Productivity is about how well a business is converting input (capital, machines, material, and labour) into output (goods or services).
-Increasing productivity is all about working smarter, and you can find opportunities to improve efficiency in just about every part of your business.

 Here are 5 key areas to consider:

 1. Give employees authority